In telecommuting debate, Aetna sticks by big at-home workforce

 For more than six years, Tammy Saunders has woken at 5:30 a.m., showered, dressed and walked upstairs - to her office.

-A nurse practitioner, Saunders works as a case manager for Hartford, Connecticut-based health insurer Aetna Inc, helping college students recovering from accidents or surgery get the follow-up services they need.
+A nurse practitioner, Saunders works as a case manager for Hartford, Connecticut-based health insurer Aetna Inc (AET.N), helping college students recovering from accidents or surgery get the follow-up services they need.

 The bonuses?
 No ironing, no commute and no need for after-school care for the kids.
 Also, less chatting with other employees - so fewer distractions.